lorena-b/OmegaBot/README.md

 # PyBot
-A sample essentials discord bot developed in Python.
+A sample essentials discord bot developed in Python using discord.py API